 "There has been some problems over the four laning project of Kalyani expressway.
-There has encroachments problems.
-The matter is now being sorted At present, a stretch of about 40 kilometres, out of the total 43 kilometres stretch of the expressway, from Kalyani to Madhusudan Baneriee Road is
+There has problems.
+The matter is now being encroachments At present, a stretch of about 40 kilometres, out of the total 43 kilometres stretch of the Road operation. expressway, from Kalvani to Madhusudan Baneriee in

-The four laning and extension work of Kalyani - Barrackpore- Dum Dum expresway have been soing on for several years.
+The four laning and extension work of Kalyani - Barrackpore- Dum Dum expresway have been going on for several years.
 The project that was listed under the JNNURM scheme got stuck after almost nearing completion for the three kilometer odd stretch towards Dum Dum for encroachments and other land acquisition problems.
 The total stretch will be about 43 kilometers.
 Once completed, it will take less than an hour for motorists to drive the distance from Kolkata airport to Kalyani.
 Those commuting to Dum Dum from Barrackpore and Barasat will be able to avoid the congested BT and Jessore roads, respectively.